UK Index Funds – A Guide for expats

 What is an index fund?

-An index fund is a basket of shares that track an index.
-They are often referred to as tracker funds or index trackers.
+You see, an index fund is a basket of shares that track one of these indices.
+They are often referred to as tracker funds or index trackers in the UK.

 When you buy a share of an S&P500 index fund your money is automatically divided between the 500 S&P500 companies in the correct proportions.

-Similarly, if you buy a share of a FTSE100 index fund your money will be split between the 100 FTSE100 companies.
+Similarly, if you buy a share of a FTSE100 index fund your money will be split between the 100 FTSE100 companies in their correct proportions.

 What is an ETF?

-3. Choose an index fund that follows your desired index
+- Choose an index fund (or ETF) that follows your desired index

 It’s worth going over these in a bit more detail.